cxcblock/doc/developer/developer-en-1.1.md

 ```bash
   No
 ```
-Note that once the node is encrypted, whether it is to restart the node or change the password, you need to call the resume incoming, pause command.
+Note that once the node is encrypted, whether it is to restart the node or change the password, you need to call the resume incoming, mining command.
 #### changepass
 > description